natecollins/nofus-python/README.md

 # NOFUS: Nate's One-File Utilities Stash
 ## About NOFUS
 A collection of single purpose classes for common tasks, focusing on simple and straightforward use.
-Each class can be taken and used individually and require no external dependencies.
+Each class can be taken and used individually and requires no external dependencies.

 ## Uses